Would you like to streamline your fundraising event planning process?

 - Delivers the promised benefits to sponsors.

 Most big events rely on an army of volunteers to make it successful.
-You’ll need someone (or a team) who is great at working with and motivating people, solving problems and generally helps people feel they are part of the team.
+You’ll need a leader (or a team) who is great at working with and motivating people, solving problems and generally helps people feel they are part of the team.
 This person:

 - Recruits and energizes volunteers.